 It’s not easy knowing what to do following the death of a loved one.
-The Heritage Cremation Society is here to help walk you through all the steps involved.
+The Heritage Cremation & Burial Society is here to help walk you through all the steps involved.
 The process of “What to do next” can be overwhelming and confusing, especially if the death was unexpected.
-Here is what you can expect from The Heritage Cremation Society.
+Here is what you can expect from The Heritage Cremation & Burial Society.

 Our staff will coordinate any arrangements selected by the family.
-This includes a Memorial or Celebration of Life Service, private viewing or interment in a local cemetery or National Veterans Cemetery.
+This includes a memorial service, private viewing or interment in a local cemetery or National Veterans Cemetery.

-Our staff will prepare and write the obituary for the family at no charge including placement on our website.
+Our staff can assist in preparing the obituary for the family including placement on our website.
 Please note that the newspaper will charge to run the obituary and the rate will vary depending on the newspaper.
 Most newspapers charge by the word or line and charge an additional fee to include a picture.

 Our staff will provide options to families interested in urns, urn vaults or other memorial packages.